 Generally, a pour handmold offers the simplest way to make paper.
 It’s easy to set up, clean up and each sheet made can be different.
 However, if you want to make many sheets that are the same, the dip handmold may be the best choice.

-A 'pour' handmold has a deckle (frame) with high sides, usually 3 inches or so.
+A ‘pour’ handmold has a deckle (wood box) with high sides, usually 3 inches or so.
 To make paper, the handmold is set in a dishpan with 3-4 inches of water.
-A small amount of pulp is poured into the deckle.
+A small amount of pulp is poured into the deckle to form a sheet.

-Arnold Grummer's offers a kit for every age, budget and purpose.
+Arnold Grummer’s offers an easy-to-use ‘pour’ kit with every age, budget and purpose in mind.

 Dip to make paper

-A 'dip' handmold has a deckle (frame) with shallow sides.
-It is dipped into a dishpan filled with 3-4 inches of pulp.
+A ‘dip’ handmold has a deckle (wood frame) with shallow sides.
+It is dipped into a dishpan filled with 3-4 inches of pulp to form a sheet.

 Arnold Grummer’s offers a full line line of dip handmolds for home and classroom use.